Homemade Pepperoni Pizza

 FREEZE.
 Wrap and freeze it for 1-2 months.
 Reheat in the oven or microwave

-A close up of a baked and sliced homemade pepperoni pizza.
+A close up of a baked and sliced pepperoni pizza recipe.

 If you love pepperoni pizza, you’ll enjoy:

-Mouth-watering Homemade Pepperoni Pizza is wonderfully crispy every time.
+This homemade pepperoni pizza recipe is wonderfully crispy and delicious every time.
 Achieve the perfect slice right at home!

 Ingredients